If you come into contact with a person who has tested positive for COVID-19 (coronavirus), you may be a close contact.

 - for healthcare workers who get an alert through the COVID Tracker app when wearing PPE

 How you'll know if you are a close contact

 You'll usually find out if you are a close contact from the:

 - COVID Tracker app

 - public health team investigating confirmed cases within a specific setting.
-For example, a nursing home or workplace
+For example, a nursing home, workplace or school

 What to do if you are a close contact